mikemater01/alx-pre_course/README.md

-My first Readme, with which I have editted
+My first Readme, with which I have edited